git-harry/cookbook-cloudmonitoring/README.md

 end
 ```

-This operation is idempotent, and will select the node based on the name of the resource, which maps to the label of the
-entity.
+If the attribute node['cloud_monitoring']['entity']['id'] has not been set the provider will attempt to discover the entity based on the label as long as node['cloud_monitoring']['guess_resource'] is true.

+This operation attempts to be idempotent.
 This is ***important*** because this pattern is repeated through out this cookbook.
 If an attribute of the
 resource changes the provider will issue a `PUT` instead of a `POST` to update the resource instead of creating another
 one.

-This will set an attribute on the node `node[:cloud_monitoring][:entity_id]`.
+If a new entity is created this also sets the attribute on the node `node['cloud_monitoring']['entity']['id']`.
 This attribute will be saved in the
 chef server.
-It is bi-directional, it can re-attach your cloud monitoring entities to your chef node based on the
-label.
 Keep in mind nothing is removed unless explicitly told so, like most chef resources.

 ## Check